Is Microneedling Better than Botox?

 Price matters, but “cost per result” matters more.
 If your top issue is deep movement lines, Botox can give a fast return because you see a change in days.
 You may pay every few months again to keep it.
 If your top issue is texture, scars, or pores, microneedling can feel like a better value because it improves several concerns at once as collagen builds.

+Cost can vary depending on the provider, the treatment plan, and what concerns are being addressed.
 If you want the highest value, pair the treatment that fixes your biggest concern with the one that fills the gap.
 Use this table to think about results, not just the receipt.

 Value FactorMicroneedlingBotoxCombo